 The building's mass is composed of three distinct elements: a ground level commercial base, a two-storey residential podium and a twelve-storey residential tower above.
-The three lower levels combine to form the primary street wall 12 m high along Cook Street, matching the height of the 3-storey office building to the south.
-Commercial frontage at grade is set back 1.7 m, allowing for additional public, weather-protected space along Cook Street.
+The three lower levels combine to form the primary street wall 12 m high along Cook Street, matching the height of the 3 storey office building to the South and the 3-storey apartment building across Front Street.

+Commercial frontage at grade is set back 2.1 m, allowing for additional public, weather-protected space along Cook Street.
 This space, in combination with proposed off-site improvements near the View Street corner will help achieve the enhanced pedestrian experience referred to in the above section.

-With its slim floor plate of 517m2 (significantly below the 650m2 policy maximum), the tower component was configured as a slender, vertical element, in contrast to the podium's horizontal character.
-A 1.8m shift in the tower's floor plate was introduced in order to further reinforce the vertical expression of north and south facades.
-The tower's strong presence at the corner of Cook and View Streets serves as an important Downtown Core Area boundary marker.
-Asymmetrically placed shadow boxes were used to add visual interest to east and west facades.
-Roof top mechanical equipment is recessed approximately 3.5 feet below the height of the exterior curb and wrapped with a translucent glass railing in order to screen it.
+With its slim floor plate of 517m2 (significantly below the 650m2 policy maximum), the tower component was configured as a vertical element, in contrast to the podium's horizontal character.
+A 1.8m shift in the tower's floor plate was introduced in order to further reinforce the vertical expression of North and South facades.
+The tower's strong presence at the corner of Cook and View streets serves as an important Downtown Core Area boundary marker.

+Asymetrically placed "Juliette" balconies framed by shadow boxes were used to add visual interest to East and West Facades.
+Roof top mechanical equipment will be screened by a 1.5m high aluminum and translucent glass railing, and also serve as a tower-capping element.